 Non-traumatic spinal cord injuries may be caused by arthritis, osteoporosis, cancer, inflammation, infections, or degenerative disc disease.

 How is spinal trauma diagnosed?

-Spinal cord trauma is diagnosed through an evaluation of your neurological symptoms and diagnostic imaging tests, such as a CT or MRI scan.
+Spinal cord trauma is diagnosed through an evaluation of your neurological symptoms and diagnostic imaging tests, such as a computed tomography (CT) or magnetic resonance imaging (MRI) scan.

 Depending on the location of the injury, spinal cord trauma symptoms include varying degrees of:

 - Weakness or paralysis of your arms or legs